khoj-ai/khoj/README.md

      - Delete `content-type` and `processor` sub-section(s) irrelevant for your use-case
      - Restart khoj

-  Note: Wait after configuration for khoj to Load ML model, generate embeddings and expose API to query notes, images, transactions etc specified in config YAML
+  Note: Wait after configuration for khoj to Load ML model, generate embeddings and expose API to query notes, images, documents etc specified in config YAML

 #### Using Docker
 ##### 1. Clone